mmomtchev/pymport/README.md

 ### get

-Get a property from the object
+Get a property from the object, equivalent to Python member operator .

 Type: function (name: string): [PyObject](#pyobject)